VishruthaAcharya/ai-vehicle-matching-system/README.md

 The system is built with **Python, Flask, LightGBM, and scikit‑learn**, and is designed to be reproducible, testable, and extensible.

 ---
+## Implementation Summary

+This project implements an end-to-end AI-driven vehicle matching system:

+- Generated a synthetic dataset of 10,000 trips simulating urban ride-hailing behavior
+- Trained a LightGBM model to predict pickup ETA and trip duration
+- Built a RandomForest-based demand forecasting model at grid-hour resolution
+- Designed a demand-driven dynamic pricing engine combining demand and supply signals
+- Implemented preference-aware vehicle ranking (fastest, cheapest, balanced)
+- Integrated all components into a Flask REST API with persistent vehicle storage
+- Evaluated models using MAE, RMSE, and MAPE with visual analysis in Jupyter notebooks

 ##  Key Capabilities